righthandabacus/righthandabacus.github.io/_posts/2023-01-30-greatexpectation.markdown

 ---
 layout: post
-title: Great Expectation
+title: Great Expectations
 date: 2023-01-30
 tags: code
 category: blog
 ---

-Great expectation is a Python library for data validation.
+Great expectations is a Python library for data validation.
 It tries to profile a sample dataset for what are the attributes, and the statistics of the attributes (e.g., if numeric, what are min, max, mean, variance, etc.).
 If you read the documentation, it would suggest you to create a data repository with